 • RNs build trustworthy relationships with persons receiving care as the foundation of meaningful communication, recognizing that building these relationships involves a conscious effort.
 Such relationships are critical to understanding people’s needs and concerns (7).

-• When the integrity of RNs is compromised by patterns of institutional behaviour or professional practice that erode the ethical environment and the safety of persons receiving care (generating moral distress), RNs express and report their concern individually or collectively to the appropriate authority or committee (8).
+• When the integrity of RNs is compromised by patterns of institutional behaviour or professional practice that erode the ethical environment and the safety of persons receiving care (generating moral distress), RNs express and report their concern individually or collectively to the appropriate authority or committee (9).

 • RNs provide persons receiving care with the information they need to make informed and autonomous decisions related to their health and well-being.
-They also work to ensure that health information is given to those persons in an open, accurate, understandable and transparent manner (9).
+They also work to ensure that health information is given to those persons in an open, accurate, understandable and transparent manner (10).

-• RNs advocate for persons receiving care if they believe the health of those persons is being compromised by factors beyond their control, including the decision-making of others (10).
+• RNs advocate for persons receiving care if they believe the health of those persons is being compromised by factors beyond their control, including the decision-making of others (11).

 CRNS Resources

-Code of Ethics for registered nurses (2017)
+CNA Code of Ethics for Registered Nurses (2017)

-Registered Nurse Practice Standards (2019)
+Registered Nurse Practice Standards (2024)

-Registered Nurse Entry Level Competencies (2019)
+Registered Nurse Entry Level Competencies (2024)

-Medication Management Guidelines: Decision Tree, 2021 page 11
+Medication Management Guidelines: Decision Tree (2021) page 11

 Resource Key